Structure theorems for actions of homeomorphism groups: Small quotient subgroups

-For the next step, we require a different classical property of $G$, namely {\em fragmentation}. \begin{defn} A subgroup $G \subset \Homeo(M)$ has the {\em fragmentation property} if, for any open cover of $M$, $G$ can be generated by homeomorphisms supported on elements of the cover. \end{defn} Note that such a group necessarily lies in $\Homeo_c(M)$.
-Fragmentation holds for $\Homeo_c(M)$ by a deep result of Edwards--Kirby \cite{EK}.
-For $\Diff^r_c(M)$, fragmentation may be proved using partition of unity, see \cite[Chapter 2]{Banyaga} for a proof.

-Borrowing terminology from \cite{GM}, we make the following definition. \begin{defn} A subgroup $G \subset \Homeo(M)$ is {\em locally continuously transitive} if for all $x, y \in M$ and ball $B$ containing $x$ and $y$, there exists a 1-parameter subgroup $f_t$ supported on $B$ and such that $f_1(y) =x$. \end{defn}
+Borrowing terminology from \cite{GM}, we make the following definition. \begin{defn} A subgroup $G \subset \Homeo(M)$ is {\em locally continuously transitive} if for all $x, y \in M$ and ball $B$ containing $x$ and $y$, there exists a 1-parameter subgroup $f_t$ of $G$ supported on $B$ such that $f_1(y) =x$. \end{defn}

-\begin{lem} Suppose $G \subset \Homeo(M)$ is a locally continuously transitive group with the fragmentation property, and $A \subset G$ a closed subgroup with small quotient in $G$.
+\begin{lem} Suppose $G \subset \Homeo(M)$ is a locally continuously transitive group and $A \subset G$ a closed subgroup with small quotient in $G$.
 Then there exists a finite set $X$ such that $A$ setwise preserves $X$ and acts transitively on $M - X$; or in the case $\dim(M) = 1$, acts transitively on connected components of $M-X$. \end{lem}